 “If your intent is for the home to evolve into a full-time residence,” Kelley says, “consider a walk-out basement.
 It provides additional space for hobbies, storage, and laundry facilities.”

 Build up, not out.

 John Quinlan of Northeastern Log Homes in Westfield, Mass., suggests a way to make the cabin feel larger.
 “Add an extra row or two of logs to the walls.
 This increases headroom and makes for more spaciousness.”
 Bonus: Building up is usually less expensive than expanding the footprint of your log home.

 Use low-maintenance windows.

-“We design our cabins to be affordable and with components that keep maintenance chores to a minimum, such as vinyl-clad tilt-in windows that don’t need painting and can be easily washed,” says Dana Delano of Ward Cedar Log Homes.
+Design your cabins to be affordable and with components that keep maintenance chores to a minimum, such as vinyl-clad tilt-in windows that don’t need painting and can be easily washed.